your5e/5e-srd-markdown/dnd/51/markdown/magic_items/horn_of_valhalla.md

-## **Horn of Valhalla**
+## Horn of Valhalla

-*Wondrous item, rare (silver or brass), very rare (bronze), or legendary (iron)*
+_Wondrous item, rare (silver or brass), very rare (bronze), or legendary (iron)_

 You can use an action to blow this horn.
 In response, warrior spirits from the Valhalla appear within 60 feet of you.
-They use the statistics of a berserker*.* They return to Valhalla after 1 hour or when they drop to 0 hit points.
+They use the statistics of a berserker_._ They return to Valhalla after 1 hour or when they drop to 0 hit points.
 Once you use the horn, it can't be used again until 7 days have passed.

-Four types of *horn of Valhalla* are known to exist, each made of a different metal.
+Four types of _Horn of Valhalla_ are known to exist, each made of a different metal.
 The horn's type determines how many berserkers answer its summons, as well as the requirement for its use.
 The GM chooses the horn's type or determines it randomly.

 | d100   | Horn Type   | Berserkers Summoned   | Requirement                          |
 |--------|-------------|-----------------------|--------------------------------------|